Hyperthyroidism (Overactive Thyroid): Symptoms, Causes, Treatment & More

 If a family member has Graves’ disease or hyperthyroidism, it is a good idea to talk to a doctor & get yourself frequently tested.
 Similarly, patients with type 1 diabetes, pernicious anemia, & immune system disorders should have themselves regularly tested & monitored for hyperthyroidism.

 If you feel that you may be suffering from hyperthyroidism, it is advisable to get in touch with a medical professional.
-Our experts are always an appointment away to guide you with the right treatment plan.
+Our experts are always an appointment away to guide you with the right thyroid treatment plan

 Meet our doctors from the Internal Medicine department